oroinc/documentation/user/back-office/getting-started/information-management/manage-records/delete.rst

 .. start_delete

-Some records in your Oro application can be removed from the system using bulk delete (e.g. marketing lists, contacts, email campaigns, etc).
+Some records in your Oro application can be removed from the system using bulk delete (e.g., marketing lists, contacts, email campaigns, etc).

 To delete several records: